jx4zm98wrw-cloud/landing-page-polish/NPM_DEPLOYMENT_GUIDE.md

 **✨ Updated: Now works with HashRouter - no try_files needed!**

+**⚠️ IMPORTANT:** Before building, you MUST update `vite.config.ts` to include your domain in `allowedHosts` (see Step 3 below).
+This prevents "Blocked request" errors when accessing your site through the NPM proxy.

 ### Step 1: Install Node.js & PM2

 **SSH to your server:**